kledawson/SlimeTime/README.md

   - Rocks and Trees
     - Setup resource classes (ie. Rocks, Tree, SuperResource, ResourceManager)
     - Update and render method interaction with the Game Application class (Game Loop)
+    - Resource placement & interaction with other entities
     - Player interaction with resources and feedback
 - Monster Class
   - GreenSlime class and MonsterManager setup